 Tundra Swans can take off easily from land or water and fly with their necks extended straight out and their black legs trailing behind.
 Tundra Swans form life-long pairs that remain together year round.
 Pairs defend a breeding territory of open water and tundra up to a half-acre in size and chase off other swans, geese and Long-tailed Ducks.
 Such encounters can get physical, with the swans tackling and trampling an intruder or grabbing the tail during an aerial defense.
 When they’re not breeding Tundra Swans form large, gregarious flocks that travel, forage and roost together.
 Wintering birds foraging for clams in Chesapeake Bay often go head to head with Ring-billed, Herring, and Greater Black-Backed Gulls that swoop in to steal their prey.
 Back to top

 Tundra Swans are North America’s most numerous swan species.
-Their numbers fluctuate annually, particularly in the western breeding population, but have been growing on average in recent decades.
-Surveys by the U.S. Fish and Wildlife Service estimate about 100,000 Tundra Swans in the eastern population and between about 60,000 and 110,000 in the western population.
-There is an annual, regulated hunting season for Tundra Swans.
-Other threats to Tundra Swans include lead poisoning by spent shot, fishing sinkers, and mine wastes deposited in sediments.
+Partners in Flight estimates the global breeding population at 280,000 and rates them 10 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+There is an annual, regulated hunting season for Tundra Swans in some states.
+Threats to these birds include lead poisoning by spent shot, fishing sinkers, and mine wastes deposited in sediments.
 Birds are also killed by diseases, including avian cholera, and a nematode (Sarconema eurycerca) may have caused Tundra Swan deaths in the Chesapeake Bay.
-Oil and gas drilling in arctic breeding habitats and loss of wetlands at migratory stopover sites, particularly in the Midwest’s prairie pothole region, are all potential threats to Tundra Swans.Back to top
+Oil and gas drilling in Arctic breeding habitats and loss of wetlands at migratory stopover sites, particularly in the midwestern U.S. Prairie Pothole Region, are all potential threats to Tundra Swans.Back to top

-Limpert, R. J., and S. L. Earnst.
-1994.
-Tundra Swan (Cygnus buccinator).
-In The Birds of North America Online, No. 089 (A. Poole, Ed.).
-Cornell Lab of Ornithology, Ithaca, New York.
+Limpert, R. J. and S. L. Earnst.
+(1994).
+Tundra Swan (Cygnus columbianus), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.

-Sibley, D. A. 2014.
+Sibley, D. A. (2014).
 The Sibley Guide to Birds, second edition.
-Alfred A. Knopf, New York.
+Alfred A. Knopf, New York, NY, USA.

-- U.S. Fish and Wildlife Service.
-2014.
-Waterfowl Population Status, 2014 [PDF].
-U.S. Department of the Interior, Washington, DC.
+U.S. Fish and Wildlife Service.
+(2015).
+Waterfowl population status, 2015.
+Washington, DC: U.S. Department of the Interior.